josephhklier/LATIN102/translation2.md

 4. Identify the form of sagittis.
 Why does Hyginus use this case?

-Accusative, F, Plural - Arrows are the direct object❌ ablative with the arrows
+Accusative, F, Plural - Arrows are the direct object- ablative with the arrows
-5. Identify the form of moriens. present active participle  ❌
+5. Identify the form of moriens. present active participle

 6. Identify felle.
 Why does Hyginus use this case?